Authorization

 Thirdparty auth providers

-Integrating a thirdparty auth provider like Auth0 or Ory into your backend usually involves:
+Integrating a thirdparty auth provider like Auth0 or Ory into your application usually involves:

 TokenVerifier